ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 !!! info "What even is Source Control?"
     Source control (or version control) is the practice of tracking and managing changes to code.
 Source control management (SCM) systems provide a running history of code development and help to resolve conflicts when merging contributions from multiple sources.
 Whichever SCM system you use really comes down to personal preference.

-In this tutorial we'll teach you how to use **Git**, the most commonly used and recommended SCM solution, and how to leaverage **GitHub** for hosting your repository.
+In this tutorial we'll teach you how to use **Git**, the most commonly used and recommended SCM solution, and how to leverage **GitHub** for hosting your repository.

 * **Completion Time:** 10 minutes
 * **Knowledge Level:** No prior knowledge required